cassiatorczon/cis1904-spring25/week06/class/LazyEvaluation.md

 False &&!
 False = False
 ```

-While this version takes on the same values as `(&&)`, it has different behavior.
-For example, consider the following:
+While this version takes on the same values as `(&&)`, it uses the `!` operator
+mentioned above, so it does not short circuit.
+For example, consider:

 ```Haskell
 False &&  (34^9784346 > 34987345)
 False &&!
 (34^9784346 > 34987345)
 ```

-These will both evaluate to `False`, but the second one will take a whole lot longer!
-Or how about this:
+These will both evaluate to `False`, but the second one will take a lot longer!
+Another example:

 ```Haskell
 False &&  (head [] == 'x')